Our Awesome Group Members

 (M.Sc: Didier, LMU; Industry: Solvay and Bayer)

-Adrian started his PhD in 2017.10 and has a background in organic and inorganic synthesis.
-His projects focus on the synthesis of tubulin-targeted photoswitchable inhibitors and chemical biology reagents, and he is in charge of our weekly Synthesis Denksports (Thursday ~1230).
+Adrian started his PhD in 2017.10 with a background in organic and inorganic synthesis.
+His projects focus on the synthesis of tubulin-targeted photoswitchable inhibitors and chemical biology reagents.
+He is also in charge of our weekly Synthesis Denksports (Thursday ~1230).

 email@example.com; C01.011; -77232